License: See LICENSE.md file

 Call this function right after initializing PyBoy.
 This will navigate through menus to start the game at the first playable state.

-timer_div (int): Replace timer's DIV register with this value.
-Use
+• timer_div (int): Replace timer's DIV register with this value.
+Use None to randomize.

 def reset_game(self, timer_div=None)

-timer_div (int): Replace timer's DIV register with this value.
-Use
+• timer_div (int): Replace timer's DIV register with this value.
+Use None to randomize.

-def reset_game(self, timer_div=None): """ After calling `start_game`, you can call this method at any time to reset the game.
-Kwargs: timer_div (int): Replace timer's DIV register with this value.
-Use `None` to randomize. """ PyBoyGameWrapper.reset_game(self, timer_div=timer_div) self._set_timer_div(timer_div)
+* timer_div (int): Replace timer's DIV register with this value.
+Use `None` to randomize.

 def game_area(self)